mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=iZM_JmZdqCw , "You Are Not a Lottery Ticket"

 https://www.youtube.com/watch?v=6KfUXpmtprc , setting washington, lincoln, and trump side by side is interesting

+https://www.youtube.com/watch?v=r7oBTMtfAz0 , each 5 minutes, 18 hours in a row